 Becoming a LNA is a great place to start your medical career and we'll support you all the way!
 CMC in partnership with ApprenticeshipNH is now actively recruiting for our LNA Apprenticeship Program.

-- You will become a full time CMC employee from day one, earning a wage and benefits while attending college
+- You will become a full time CMC employee from day one, earning a salary and benefits while attending college

 - CMC pays for 100% tuition of the licensed nursing assistant (LNA) course through Manchester Community College